 Another point of view, this is one exam.
 It is not who you are.
 It does not take away all the good you have done, nor will do in the future.
 It does not define who you are as a person, nor does it define your intellect.
 Take some time to hang out with people that will remind you of this...your child, your mom, your spouse, a long-time friend.
 If you need to, ask them what you have to offer.

 Yet another perspective, you still have laughter, hugs and joy.
 Seek out things you enjoy doing and places you like to be, at this time.
 There is more to you and your life than this exam.
 This will put the exam in perspective quickly.

-Another point of view, attorneys are faced with making themselves competent through-out their careers.
+Another point of view, attorneys are faced with making themselves competent throughout their careers.
 No shame in that.
-Consider this negative result as a novelty and you just need to make yourself competent in this area, which you will do by associating with someone competent or making yourself competent.
+Consider this negative result as a novelty.
+You just need to make yourself competent in this area, which you will do by associating with someone competent or making yourself competent.

 Another way to look at failing, you know some things worked and some didn't.
 Realize that you did some things correctly in your preparation and on the exam.
 What did you gain from this experience?
 What did you learn about yourself?

 If your scores are getting closer, think of it as so are you.

 Yet another perspective in this category, failing goes together with success.
 You’ve had the failure, go get your success.Pessimism

 Try not to get caught up in all the negativity of other repeaters and bar exam bashing.
 This perspective is not success oriented.